jongpie/NebulaLogger/README.md

 If you want to remove the unlocked or managed packages, you can do so by simply uninstalling them in your org under Setup --> Installed Packages.

 ![Uninstall Packages](./content/installed-packages-uninstall-option.png)

-If you want to delete the unmanaged metadata, there is a `destructiveChanges.xml` file available in the directory [./packages/unpackaged-metadata/](./packages/unpackaged-metadata/).
-This can be used in SFDX with the command `sfdx force:mdapi:deploy --deploydir ./packages/unpackaged-metadata/destructiveChanges --wait 30`.
-However, due to some Salesforce deployment limitations, there are still some manual steps needed to delete everything:

--   Flexipages for `Log__c` and `LogEntry__c` must first be manually removed as the org defaults
--   The quick actions on `Log__c` have to be manually removed from the layouts first - otherwise, Salesforce complains about the quick actions being in use (even though the layout is being deleted at the same time)
--   The global value set `LoggingLevel` has to be manually deleted after all other metadata is deleted - otherwise, Salesforce complains about the global value set being in use (even though the relevant `Log__c` and `LogEntry__c` fields are being deleted at the same time)